fostroll/junky/doc/README_DATASETS.md

 ys_test.transform(test_labels)
 ```

-Then, we create combining `Dataset` that conjoin output of those created
+Then, we create combining `Dataset` objects that conjoin output of those
-`Dataset` objects as we demanded.
+created `Dataset` objects as we demanded.

 ```python
 fds_train = FrameDataset()